-The current environment is changing daily which is why our physicians, staff, and administrative team are adapting to make sure you can access the care you need.
-Our entire team has received extensive training on donning personal protection equipment.
-Staff in key areas are equipped with PPE gowns, masks, hand sanitizers, and other supplies to help prevent the spread and potential exposure to illness.
-Additionally, The NeuroMedical Center Clinic now offers Telemedicine Video Visits to new and established patients, allowing you to receive face-to-face consultation and care from your physician without having to leave home.
-Call (225) 768-2050 for more information.
-Click to Learn More!
+The current environment is changing daily, which is why our physicians, staff, and administrative team is adapting to make sure you can access the care you need.
+Our entire team follows best practices, using recommended tools and techniques to protect themselves, including the use of personal protective equipment (PPE).
+Our staff is required to wear masks in all patient care areas and are equipped with safety gowns, hand sanitizers, and other supplies to help prevent the spread and potential exposure of COVID-19.

 If you are exhibiting any signs and symptoms of illness, contact your primary care center as soon as possible and contact us to reschedule your appointment (225) 768-2050.

-There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).
+There is currently no vaccine to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to this virus.
 Many people are asking what they can do personally to protect themselves.
 First of all, it is important to listen to your local officials and your primary care physician.
 Secondly, we should all follow basic infection prevention guidelines:

 Clean your hands often

 Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 Avoid touching your eyes, nose, and mouth with unwashed hands.